nuuuwan/news_lk3_data/README.md

 *2024-01-24 15:50:00* · [`economynextcom`](https://economynext.com/sri-lanka-kapruka-buys-usa-subsidiary-148553/) · `en`

-ECONOMYNEXT – E-commerce retailer Kapruka Holdings Plc acquired Kapruka USA LLC for 100 dollars, the company said in a stock exchange filing.
+ECONOMYNEXT – E-commerce retailer Kapruka Holdings Plc acquired Kapruka USA LLC, which operates its trading platform and payment gateway for 100 dollars, the company said in a stock exchange filing.

 “Kapruka Holdings PLC wishes to inform you that it has acquired 100% ownership of Kapruka USA LLC, incorporated in the United States of America, at a value of USD 100 on 01st November 2023.”